 2. Distribute Through Various Channels

 A coupon that’s too difficult to find isn’t an effective marketing strategy.
-Ideally, your coupon should find each potential customer, not the other way around.
-For example, in addition to leveraging websites and print media, consider targeting customers through direct mail, email campaigns, or social media.
-This will help you cast a wide net while staying top-of-mind with those not actively searching for deals and discounts.
+Ideally, your voucher should find each potential customer, not the other way around.
+For example, you can advertise your loyalty program through these channels:

 3. Customize Your Coupons

-Remember, coupons are also a great way to advertise your business, so make sure to include your company logo and photos or graphics that catch people’s attention.
+Coupons are also a great way to advertise your business, so you should include your company logo or eye-catching graphics.
 Your potential customers are more likely to notice your coupons if they’re visually appealing.
-If you’re working within a limited budget, there are many online tools that allow you to create your own professional-looking designs for free.
-Alternatively, you can hire a freelancer or graphic design company to take ownership of the project.
+If you’re working within a limited budget, many online tools allow you to create your professional designs for free.
+Or, you can hire a freelancer or graphic design company to take ownership of the project.

 4. Appeal to Unique Customer Segments

 While your primary goal may be to attract new customers, your coupons don’t need to be a one-time deal.
-Coupons can also be used to build loyalty by offering past customers periodic discounts and promotions.
+Vouchers can also build customer loyalty by offering periodic discounts and promotions.
 Email is an effective tool to target customer segments with specific offers.
-For example, you can reward your best customers or entice the clients that you haven’t seen in a while to come back by offering them exclusive promotions.
+For example, you can reward your best customers or entice infrequent customers to purchase items by offering exclusive promotions.

 5. Don’t Offer Too Many Deals